Skip to content

 2. 02

-If you want to come to Austria as a tourist for up to three months, you either need a Schengen Visa or can stay visa-free for up to 90 days out of 180 days, depending on your nationality and your current country of residence.
+If you want to come to Austria as a tourist for up to three months, depending on your nationality and your current country of residence, you either need a Schengen visa or can stay in Austria visa-free for up to 90 days within a period of 180 days.
 If you want to stay in Austria for more than 90 days but less than 6 months, you will need a Visa D.

 Please note: If you wish to work, you will need a special Visa D for gainful employment and in most cases an additional work permit.